 |LCD Screen||No Pause/Resume Button|

 |Mobile Application & Web App||Inability to Water Specific Zones|

 Rachio and Skydrop have some excellent and unique features, and these sprinkler controllers offer a lot of flexibility.
 Compared to their competitors, Rachio and Skydorp surely take the top spots on the market.

-It's crucial for smart home devices to have responsive, professional and friendly customer care areas since buyers often get lost during specific processes and after failing to find answers on their own, as a last resort, they reach out to the support teams.
+Smart home devices must have responsive, professional, and friendly customer care areas since buyers often get lost during specific processes, and after failing to find answers on their own, as a last resort, they reach out to the support teams.